Mathematics Placement Test (MPT)

 Math Placement Tests

-Three test types enable accurate placement of students with varying levels of academic preparation.
+Two test types enable accurate placement of students with varying levels of academic preparation.
 Specific placement cutoffs reflect the content and difficulty level of each course.
-Students should choose among the tests based on the course in which they wish to enroll, their level of academic preparation, and the requirements of their institution.
+Students should choose between the tests based on the course in which they wish to enroll, their level of academic preparation, and the requirements of their institution.

 - The Advanced Math Placement Test (MPT-A) is directed toward students who have taken at least three or four years of high school math and who wish to enroll in Calculus.
 It covers Intermediate Algebra and Pre-Calculus I and II.